Pork Dumplings

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-Now I also get to share the art of dumpling-making with Nicole and she has fallen in love with making (and eating) dumplings just as much as I have.
-While the best part is the laughs we share over failed folds, we’ll always be on the quest to make the perfect dumpling.
+Now I also get to share the art of dumpling-making with Nicole, and she has fallen in love with making (and eating) dumplings just as much as I have.
+While the best part is the laughs we share over failed folds, we’ll always be on our quest to make the perfect dumpling.

 But no matter what, dumplings are delicious and the memories will last forever.